bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-4-the-power-of-perception.md

 Now, imagine an engineer working in an organization and thriving.
 They are thought of as sharp, a high value contributor and good teammate.

 What if I told you that these engineers are the same person ...
-How could this be?
+Is this even possible?

 It may seem odd but it is indeed possible for the same engineer to have a vastly different perceptions <sup>[[a]](#definition-of-terms)</sup> from others in different environments and situations.